-Filming on the series wrapped in September 2021 after kicking off in November 2020.
+Filming on the programme wrapped in September 2021 after kicking off in November 2020.

-In December 2020, it was confirmed that Andor will consist of 12 episodes in total, making it substantially longer than a single season of The Mandalorian (eight episodes) or fellow Disney Plus original WandaVision (nine episodes).
+In December 2020, it was confirmed that Andor season 1 will consist of 12 episodes in total, making it substantially longer than a single season of The Mandalorian (eight episodes) or fellow Disney Plus original WandaVision (nine episodes).

 "I think the format of a series is amazing because we have a lot of time to explore all those layers.
 What happens in Rogue One is something we can actually reflect on," Luna told The Hollywood Reporter.